Round Bottom Background

 Temporary Orders

-Upon filing for divorce, a waiting period of 60 days begins.
+Upon filing for divorce, a 60-day waiting period begins.
 Parties cannot be divorced before the waiting period has expired.
-Because of the waiting period, temporary orders become necessary to protect parties and provide orders before the divorce is finalized and permanent orders are entered.
+Because of the waiting period, temporary orders are necessary to protect the parties and provide relief before the divorce is finalized and permanent orders are entered.
 After filing a Petition for divorce with the court, the filing spouse may need some immediate judicial action while the divorce process is ongoing.
 The temporary judicial action may come in the form of Temporary Orders issued by a judge on an ex parte basis.
 These orders include requiring temporary spousal support payments, setting up temporary custody arrangements for children, or even prohibiting the non-filing spouse from coming within a certain distance of the filing spouse.
 By their nature, these orders are time sensitive and can be requested immediately.

 Requesting Temporary Orders

 A Motion for Temporary Order can be filed with the Petition for Divorce.
 In the Motion, you can ask the court to enter temporary orders regarding temporary custody, support, and property division.
 The court can grant these requests after hearing only one party’s side of the story.
-When the other spouse finds out about the allegations made in the Motion, he or she can require the court provide him or her with a hearing on the Orders.
-The court can choose to continue the temporary orders if it believes they are reasonable and appropriate.
+When the other spouse learns of the allegations in the Motion, he or she can request a hearing on the Orders.
+The court may continue the temporary orders if it believes they are reasonable and appropriate.

 Restraining Orders

 One request in temporary orders can be a restraining order.
 In most divorces, there will be an order preventing the parties from bothering or harassing each other.
-This is not a restraining order in the traditional sense as it does not prevent contact, but does prevent harassing or violent contact.
-The parties are still welcomed to communicate and see one another.
+This is not a restraining order in the traditional sense, as it does not prevent contact, but does prevent harassing or violent contact.
+The parties are still welcome to communicate and see one another.

-Restraining orders can be issued to prevent spouses for acting in certain ways.
+Restraining orders can be issued to prevent spouses from acting in specific ways.
 These orders can restrain the spouses from “disposing of marital assets.”
 This type of restraining order prevents one spouse from getting rid of property that will likely be divided in the property division portion of the divorce.
 This type of order will generally apply to both the filing and non-filing spouse.
-However, when circumstances indicate that one spouse may be attempting to dispose of assets the order may be issued restricting just that spouse’s use of martial property, such as checking accounts.
-These types of orders do not require a spouse to use assets in a certain way, such as to support children—that type of requirement is covered by different types of orders.
+However, when circumstances indicate that one spouse may be attempting to dispose of assets, the order may be issued restricting just that spouse’s use of marital property, such as checking accounts.
+These types of orders do not require a spouse to use assets in a certain way, such as to support children; other orders address that requirement.
 Instead, the key to these orders is restraining the use of assets until the property can be divided by the court as part of the divorce proceedings.

 Possession of the Marital Residence Order

-A possession of residence order is a particular kind of restraining order that may compel one person to leave the marital residence while the divorce proceeding is ongoing.
-This kind of order is necessary when there is a physical restraining order in place, as the spouses cannot remain in the same home per the terms of the order.
-Spouses frequently come up with their own decisions regarding who will stay in the home during the divorce proceedings, but without a court order those agreements are not legally enforceable.
+A possession of residence order is a type of restraining order that may compel one party to leave the marital residence while the divorce proceeding is ongoing.
+This type of order is necessary when a physical restraining order is in place, as the spouses cannot remain in the same home under its terms.
+Spouses often make their own decisions about who will stay in the house during divorce proceedings, but without a court order, those agreements are not legally enforceable.

 Spousal Support Orders

-Support orders mean that one party must make payments to the other.
-This payment can be for the spouse or for the parties’ children.
-Depending on the parties’ financial and living situation, an order of spousal support may be appropriate.
-If there are children involved, a temporary child support order may be entered by the court.
-Child support depends on an equation that considers wages, health care costs, child care costs, and several other factors that vary from case to case.
+Support orders require one party to pay the other.
+This payment can be made to the spouse or to the parties’ children.
+Depending on the parties’ financial and living situations, a spousal support order may be appropriate.
+If children are involved, the court may enter a temporary child support order.
+Child support is calculated using an equation that considers wages, health care costs, child care costs, and other factors that vary from case to case.

 A spouse may require such support if he or she has been removed from the home and now is incurring additional living expenses.
-Support may be required for the reverse situation, where the spouse remaining in the martial home needs assistance making mortgage payments.
-This is particularly true when one spouse serves as a homemaker while the other spouse has traditionally worked for the couple’s sole income.
+Support may be necessary for the reverse situation, where the spouse remaining in the marital home needs assistance making mortgage payments.
+This is particularly true when one spouse serves as a homemaker while the other has traditionally worked to provide the couple’s sole income.
 The court may order spousal support depending on the length of the marriage, the financial situation of both parties, and a myriad of other factors.
-Child support is based on a formula which takes into account the parties’ income, health care costs, child care costs, and several other factors that tend to be case specific.
+Child support is based on a formula that takes into account the parties’ income, health care costs, child care costs, and several other factors that tend to be case-specific.
 A qualified attorney should be able to provide specifics based on your specific situation.

 Child Custody Orders

-The court can enter custody orders on an ex parte basis.
+The court can enter custody orders ex parte.
 If one party plans to move from the marital home after filing for divorce, temporary custody orders will typically be necessary.
 Parties can opt to leave the custody arrangement vague and see their children as they can.
-In some cases, however this is not an option and a more structured plan is necessary.
-These orders are modifiable as circumstances change, but because the goal is working toward permanent orders, the temporary orders will typically stay in place until the permanent orders are entered.
+In some cases, however, this is not an option, and a more structured plan is necessary.
+These orders are modifiable as circumstances change, but because the goal is to work toward permanent orders, the temporary orders will typically remain in place until the permanent orders are entered.

-Child custody orders can be issued on an ex parte basis, but keep in mind they will only be temporary in nature and the court generally will not prevent a parent from having parenting time with their child unless compelling evidence that it would be in the child’s best interest is presented.
+Child custody orders can be issued on an ex parte basis, but keep in mind they will only be temporary, and the court generally will not prevent a parent from having parenting time with their child unless compelling evidence is presented that it would be in the child’s best interest.

-Other types of orders can largely serve to modify “custody” of children and can be issued ex parte.
-For example, a restraining order may prevent a spouse from coming into contact with the children or force the spouse from the marital home where the children are.
-The key difference is that the children must remain, while the spouses can be forced to adjust their conduct or location.
-Only when a hearing at which both parents are notified can the court modify the living arrangements of the children.
+Other types of orders can modify “custody” of children and can be issued ex parte.
+For example, a restraining order may prevent a spouse from coming into contact with the children or from entering the marital home where the children are.
+The key difference is that the children must remain.
+At the same time, the spouses can be forced to adjust their conduct or location only when a hearing is held at which both parents are notified, and the court can modify the children's living arrangements.
 Even in such situations, the court will only do so in the most compelling circumstances.
-Instead, the court will try to keep the children in a “regular” routine as far as residency is concerned during the other changes that the divorce proceedings bring about.
+Instead, the court will try to keep the children on a “regular” residency schedule during the other changes the divorce proceedings bring.

 Modifying An Order

 Once the non-filing party is served with the temporary orders, he or she can file a motion to modify the temporary orders if he or she is not pleased with the orders.
-A hearing on the respondent’s motion to modify will usually be held inside 14 days as that will be the respondent’s first opportunity to be heard by the court.
-The hearing mirrors a trial and the judge takes evidence from both parties into consideration when determining if the orders are appropriate.
-If the court finds that the conditions that upheld issuing the ex parte order still exist, another temporary order will take its place (ex parte orders end at the start of the hearing challenging them).
+A hearing on the respondent’s motion to modify will usually be held within 14 days, as that will be the respondent’s first opportunity to be heard by the court.
+The hearing mirrors a trial, and the judge considers evidence from both parties when determining whether the orders are appropriate.
+If the court finds that the conditions that supported issuance of the ex parte order still exist, another temporary order will take its place (ex parte orders end at the start of the hearing challenging them).
 If the court finds that conditions have changed or that the facts displayed by the non-filing party discredit the petitioner’s motion for temporary orders, it can issue new orders that it believes are just and equitable.
 Regarding children, the court will determine what orders would be in their best interest.

 The procedure for altering an order that was issued after a hearing is comparable.
-The spouse who wishes to modify, which could be either spouse, will ask the court for a hearing.
-The court will plan a hearing and the parties will have a short trial on the necessity of the temporary order based upon the facts surrounding the case.
+Either spouse who wishes to modify will request a hearing.
+The court will schedule a hearing, and the parties will have a short trial on the necessity of the temporary order based on the facts of the case.
 Different from ex parte orders, temporary orders issued after a hearing do not terminate upon another hearing.
-Rather, the order will stay relevant until altered by the court or after issuing the ruling of divorce.
-Consequently, the court may change the order, evacuate the order through and through, or leave the order as is.
+Instead, the order will remain in effect until altered by the court or until a divorce ruling is issued.
+Consequently, the court may change the order, vacate the order in its entirety, or leave the order as is.